-This can be relatively short lived when it comes to either shaving them off for the first time or walking around with shaving cuts & nicks following your first shave.
-We want to ensure that no teenage boys has to deal with the latter, therefore, we’ve developed our first time shaving guide below.
-From the best razor to use for a first time shaver to hints & tips to keep nicks to a minimum.
+The buzz from transitioning from a boy into a man can be relatively short lived.
+When it comes to shaving away your new face fluff for the first time you can end up walking around with shaving cuts & nicks.
+We want to ensure that no teenage boy has to deal with the latter, therefore, we’ve developed our first time shaving guide.
+From the best razor to use for a first time shaver to hints & tips to keep nicks to a minimum for teenage boys.

-The process of shaving can be relatively concerning for a teen boy when he has to shave for the first time.
-No one wants to be holding a razor so close to their face or walk around looking like they’ve had a fight with their razor.
+The process of shaving can be relatively concerning for a teenage boy when he has to shave for the first time.
+No one wants to be holding a razor so close to their face or walk around looking like they’ve had a fight with their razor, following a shave.

 When shaving for the first time, it’s important to make sure that you’re picking the best razor.
 The art of shaving is more about equipping yourself with the know-how vs. being a natural born shaver.
-No-one is born a pro shaver, it’s all about picking the best Razor & Blades to get the best shave and then knowing what to do with it.
+After all, no-one is born a pro shaver, it’s all about picking the best razor & blades to get the best shave and then knowing what to do with it.

 When it comes to shaving for the 1st time, there are 2 types of shavers that you can pick from;